Hunter Street Baptist Church

 Hunter Street Baptist Church (established 1907) is a Baptist Church located in Hoover, Alabama, a suburb of Birmingham.
 It is affiliated with the Southern Baptist Convention.

 As of 2018, the church has a membership of approximately 4,500.
 The church is known for its motto "Hunter Street is not a building, but a people; people committed to God and to each other."
 The Pastor, Buddy Gray, preaches from the Bible.
 Adults grow in faith in Small groups and Bible studies.
 The Arts Academy offers music lessons, kids can play sports, and young children learn in Weekday Education.

 Dr. Buddy Gray is the senior pastor, having served since 1986.
-Gray previously served as the church's youth pastor from 1978-1980 while he was a student at Samford University.
+Gray previously served as the church's youth pastor from 1978 to 1980 while he was a student at Samford University.